Invisible Hands: Gray-Box Bit Flip Attack for Steering LLMs Without Knowledge of Gradients, Data, and Weights: Introduction

-Considering the application of LLMs in cloud services~\cite{chu2025cloud} and Machine Learning (ML) as a service platforms~\cite{raza2025industrial,LLMo}, the attack landscape of bit flip attack on LLMs~\cite{das2024genbfa, guo2025sbfa, xu2025silentstriker} is increasingly becoming concerning.
-We have summarized the SOTA BFA on LLMs in Table~\ref {tab:previous_works}, which highlights two fundamental limitations of them.
+Taking into account the application of LLMs in cloud services~\cite{chu2025cloud} and Machine Learning (ML) as a service platforms~\cite{raza2025industrial,LLMo}, the attack landscape of BFA in LLMs~\cite{das2024genbfa, guo2025sbfa, xu2025silentstriker, khalil2025flipllm} is increasingly becoming concerning.
+We have summarized the SOTA BFAs in LLMs in Table~\ref {tab:previous_works}, which highlights two fundamental limitations of them.
 First, prior works require computing the gradient of the weights, which is particularly expensive in the context of LLMs, thereby increasing the computational and memory costs of the attack algorithm.
 As shown in Table~\ref{tab:grad_mem}, computing gradients for the LLaMa-3-8B model on GPUs will require 68 GB of on-chip memory.
 Previous studies \cite{malladi2023fine, muhamed2406grass} have shown that backpropagation can require up to an order of magnitude more memory than inference, in some cases resulting in a 12× increase.
 This substantial memory overhead arises from the need to cache activations, parameters, and gradients.
 As summarized in Table~\ref{tab:grad_mem}, the memory required for gradient computation grows dramatically with the size of the model, a key bottleneck in training LLMs on large datasets often beyond the capabilities of a single high-end GPU (e.g., NVIDIA B200).
 Similar to the constraints of training in a low-resource environment, this problem is further exacerbated from an attacker's perspective, as the amount of computing and memory power also limits an attacker's capabilities.